phaistos-networks/KMS/README.md

 ## Keys and Secrets
 A key is identified by an key identifier.
 A secret is identified by a secret identifier, and associated with 0 or more properties.
 A secret property is associated with a value.
+KMS is encrypting keys and secrets using the [AES-256 cipher](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard), and the initialization vector for each key and secret is derived from its name.

 ## Operation and Requirements